Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Introduction

 \section{Introduction}

-We are interested in performing Bayesian inference for large datasets and potentially high-dimensional models.
+We are interested in performing Bayesian inference for large data sets and potentially high-dimensional models.
 For complex models, the posterior distribution is intractable and needs to be approximated.
-Stochastic Variational Bayes approaches are popular in these scenarios as they are computationally rather cheap \citep{hoffman2013stochastic}.
-However, there is a lack of theoretical guarantees available for such approaches as the minimization problem one has to solve is typically not convex.
-Additionally, variational approximations tend to underestimate uncertainty.
-This is essentially due to the choice of the Kullback-Leibler divergence as objective function which is known to favor variational distributions more concentrated around regions where the posterior distribution places high mass \citep{MacKay2002,turner_sahani_2011}.
-As a result, numerous Markov chain Monte Carlo (MCMC) schemes have been proposed over the past five years to perform Bayesian inference for large datasets; see \cite{bardenet2017markov} for a recent overview.
+To this end, many Markov chain Monte Carlo (MCMC) schemes have been proposed over the past five years; see for instance \cite{bardenet2017markov} for a recent overview.